Killers0992/TwitchVrcAvatarOSC/README.md

 Latest working build of bot: [Download](https://github.com/Killers0992/TwitchVrcAvatarOSC/suites/5466580977/artifacts/174054954)

-- If you are updating constantly updating avatar and changing expressions parameters you need to remove old file from

-``LocalLow/VRChat/VRChat/OCS/<userid>/<avatar-name>_<avatarid>.json`` which have your avatar name to generate new one!

-- Channel ID can be found while viewing own channel like https://www.twitch.tv/killers0992 and then inspecting page and finding data-room-id and copy numbers into config.

-- You can get oauth token for current logged in account on twitch via link https://www.twitchapps.com/tmi/

 - If you want easily get REWARD IDS just redeem something via points and in console check for

 ``[LOG] [TwitchReward] User USERNAME executed reward REWARD_ID but that reward id is not added in config!``